Guide to UK Applications • Undergraduate

-Yes, you have to decide on your firm and insurance choice at the same time.
-If you have received all of your decisions on or before 2 May then you have until the deadline, June 6, to make your choice.
+Yes, you have to decide on your firm and insurance choice simultaneously.
+If you have received all of your decisions on or before May 2, then you have until the deadline, June 6, to make your choice.

 What happens if I don’t meet the condition for either of my choices?

 If you miss the criteria for both your firm and insurance choices, don’t worry.
 You can still apply through Clearing.
 Once all students have achieved and accepted their offers, some colleges still have spaces left for fresh applicants.